 Kosha motivates Ellen Connelly to trust in the simple process of observation.
-By watching Kosha over many years, she will gain an incredible foundation to learn more about pangolins without interfering in their lives.
+By watching Kosha over many years, she will gain an incredible foundation to learn A Silver Bullet Films / Terra Mater Studios production in co-production with The WNET Group in association with PBS and CPB more about pangolins without interfering in their lives.
 Kosha gives Lisa Hywood the evidence to prove her animal rescue team in Zimbabwe have the specialist skills to rehabilitate pangolins seized from the illegal wildlife trade - and to bring new and improved ways to conserve pangolins.